lexvieira/Docker-Init-Nodejs-React-React-Native-SQLServer/README.en.md

 Successfully tagged nlw1ecoleta:v01
 ```

-Crie 3 pastas para as aplicações backend (server), web (web), mobile (mobile). É importante criar as pastas antes de rodar os comandos no docker para que a pasta não fique com permissões de root, não permitindo criar novos arquivos dentro delas. `Create 3 folders for the aplications backend (server), web (web), mobile (mobile).
-It is important to create the folders before run the docker commands for that the folders don't stay with root permissions, not allowing to create new files inside them`
+Create 3 folders for the aplications backend (server), web (web), mobile (mobile).
+It is important to create the folders before run the docker commands for that the folders don't stay with root permissions, not allowing to create new files inside them.

 ```
 ➜  NLW1_Ecoleta_Docker_SQLServer mkdir server & mkdir web & mkdir mobile